sbcshop/Ardi_RFID_Shield_Software/README.md

 | Relay  | D2 |
 | Buzzer | D3 |

+ * Make sure to disconnect RFID shield when uploading code to Arduino UNO, since it is using Hardware serial.
+ * Once code uploaded then Mount RFID shield on Arduino and open serial monitor and set baudrate as 9600 to test code.
+ * When card detected, value printed on serial with audio alert and relay state toggled

 When RFID shield mounted on Ardi32,
 |RFID shield | Ardi32|
 |---|---|